prisma/prisma-examples/introspection-only/typescript/sqlite/grpc/README.md

 Note that we're adding a unique constraint to the foreign key on `user`, this means we're expressing a 1:1 relationship between `User` and `Profile`, i.e.: "one user has one profile".

-While your database is now is already aware of the new table, you're not yet able to perform any operations against it using Prisma Client.
+While your database now is already aware of the new table, you're not yet able to perform any operations against it using Prisma Client.
 The next two steps will update the Prisma Client API to include operations against the new `Profile` table.

 ### 2. Introspect your database